polterguy/polterguy.github.io/documentation/magic.lambda.scheduler/index.md

 Tasks are by default persisted into your `magic.tasks` table, and schedules are persisted into your `magic.task_due` table.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.lambda.scheduler](https://github.com/polterguy/magic.lambda.scheduler), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates